Davidvandijcke/science_skepticism_nature_hb/README.md

-# science_skepticism_nature_hb
+# Science Skepticism Reduces Compliance with COVID-19 Shelter-in-Place Policies
-Code for our paper "Science Skepticism Reduces Compliance with COVID-19 Shelter-in-Place Policies"
+Stata and R code to reproduce the main results in the paper.